 Even if you absolutely love Android, sometimes iOS adds a feature you would love to have, such as extra security features.
-In iOS 14, a new alert feature in the form of a small dot lets users know whenever apps are using the microphone or camera.
+Since iOS 14, there is an alert feature in the form of a small dot that lets users know whenever apps are using the microphone or camera.
 You don’t have to switch to an iPhone, though.
-Android users just need the free app Access Dots for similar security alerts.
+Android users just need the free app Access Dots for similar security alerts on Android 12.

 Why You Need Alerts

 Apps initially have to ask permission to gain access to your camera and/or microphone.
 There’s just one problem with that, though.
 Once permission is granted, apps can use your microphone or camera at any time in the background.

 While it’s nice to believe all apps are nice and care about your privacy, the truth is many don’t.
 They could be listening or watching you at any time.
 Without any indicator on your device, you honestly don’t know when apps are using your mic or camera.

 A simple, yet effective dot serves as an alert to let you know something’s going on.
 It’s unobtrusive yet makes you aware of apps that may try to spy on you.

 When you install an app, you can just tap “OK” on every pop-up to start using the app right away.
 However, this means apps might have permissions you’re not comfortable with.
 The good news is you can check app permissions at any time and revoke permissions if necessary.

 Check to see which apps have access to your mic and camera by following these steps: